TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Bucket.md

 <br />

-And if we add the `--recursive` flag, we can see the files into the `"images"` directory:
+And if we add the `--recursive` flag, we can see the files inside the `"images"` directory:

 <br />